Drupal 8/9/10 FAQs

 18. How can I change the name of the submitted file?

-Default filename pattern is `JobID[id]_[source_locale]_[target_locale].xml` but you can implement hook `hook_tmgmt_smartling_filename_alter(&$name, JobInterface $job)` in your custom module in order to alter it.
-For example, you can include TMGMT Job label to the file name as it's described here.
-Please note that it's required to include job id into the file name in order to make it unique.
+The default filename pattern is `JobID[id]_[source_locale]_[target_locale].xml` but you can implement hook `hook_tmgmt_smartling_filename_alter(&$name, JobInterface $job)` in your custom module to alter it.
+For example, you can include TMGMT Job label to the file name, as it's described here.
+Please note that it's required to include Job ID into the file name to make it unique.

 Yes, at the translated node/entity edit page there is a section called "Lock fields" where you can select which fields will not be overridden by subsequential file translation downloads.